Swedish Institute at Athens: The sanctuary of Poseidon on Kalaureia (1894 and 1997 – ongoing)

 The earliest Swedish archaeological fieldwork in Greece was carried out in the Sanctuary of Poseidon at Kalaureia in 1894, under the direction of Sam Wide and Lennart Kjellberg.
 Wide initiated and raised funds for the project.
 Kalaureia was one of several archaeological sites that had been proposed by the German archaeologist Wilhelm Dörpfeld who also came to act as an advisor for the project.
 In 1894, Dörpfeld, Wide, and Kjellberg, visited the Sanctuary of Poseidon at Kalaureia together.
-At that time, only a some remains were visible above ground and Wide made the decision to carry out excavations during the journey.
+At that time, only some remains were visible above ground and Wide made the decision to carry out excavations during the journey.
 The excavations of the summer of 1894 lasted from June 11 until August 13.
 During the excavations, efforts concentrated on uncovering the architecture of the sanctuary and finds included bronze statuettes, inscriptions and various votives.
 No further excavations were carried out at Kalaureia until 1997.
-Archaeological projects since then include the Kalaureia Excavation Project (2003-2005) directed by Berit Wells, and The Sea, the City and the God (2007-2012), initially directed by Berit Wells and later Arto Penttinen.
+Archaeological projects since then include the Kalaureia Excavation Project (2003–2005) directed by Berit Wells, and The Sea, the City and the God (2007–2012), initially directed by Berit Wells and later Arto Penttinen.
 The latter is currently the director of the excavations at Kalaureia.
 Since 2012, excavations have been conducted at the site every year, except in 2020.
 The project has aimed to study the relationship between the Sanctuary of Poseidon and the ancient city of Kalaureia.